 If you are using CloudFlare (the CDN) and want to add our WAF/Firewall protection to your website, this guide should help you get that configured.

-There are two known issues you should be aware of before proceeding:
+There is one known issue you should be aware of before proceeding:

 Often due to our caching technology and global Anycast CDN, an additional CDN will not improve performance further for most sites.